 Japanese style menus are the attractive and varied style of service and professionalism of the staff.
 Sushibar Restaurant will give your guests a real sense of warmth, elegance, and courtesy of a professional culinary atmosphere.
 The restaurant has 3 branches so far.

-traditional thin-crust pizzas from the wood-fired pizza oven.
+An authentic Italian Restaurant - Pizzeria with a wide choice of traditional thin-crust pizzas from the wood-fired pizza oven.
 It has a good view of West lake.

 Really cool joint.
 You can watch them make the pizzas, Delicious pizza, and fast service with reasonable price!
 Definitely, recommend for the pizza lovers with Japanese tastes.